Police appeal after car crashes into electricity pole

-POLICE have launched an appeal following a car crash in Thorpe-le-Soken on Friday morning (May 17).
+POLICE have launched an appeal after a car crash in Thorpe-le-Soken on Friday morning.

-It was reported a blue Mitsubiushi L200 left the road and crashed into an electricity pole after trying to avoid another car.
+A blue Mitsubishi L200 left the road and crashed into an electricity pole after trying to avoid another car as it was

 “The people in the Golf are described as being a male driver with male passengers.”